geerlingguy/drupal-pi/README.md

     ansible-playbook -i inventory reset.yml

 After it finishes resetting the environment, you can run the `main.yml` playbook again to rebuild the Drupal site.

+## Changes required to use with Raspberry Pi model 1 B+

+*If at all possible, please use a Raspberry Pi model 2 B, as other Pi models will be unbearably slow.*

+Drupal Pi is focused on the Raspberry Pi model 2 B, as it has 1GB RAM and 4 CPU cores, which allows it to run, on average, 4x faster.
+Many tasks become unbearably slow on the B+, and would be glacial on an older model like the B, A, or A+.
+However, if you only have a model 1 B+ (with 512 MB of RAM), you can successfully use this project to install the LEMP stack and Drupal, after making the following changes to `vars/main.yml`:

+  1. Set `nginx_default_release` to `""` (an empty string).
+  2. Adjust the MySQL memory requirements to lower values (typically half for each setting) so MySQL uses less RAM.

+## Author

+This project was started in 2015 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).